Author's Note

 an essayist, a memoirist, a contributor to fifteen books in Native and Indigenous Studies, memoir and nonfiction, and the author of two memoirs, We Who Walk the Seven Ways, and Pushing up the Sky: A Mother's Story.
 Of mixed descent, including Cherokee, Lenape, Seneca and German, my stories are steeped in themes of place and belonging, and are shaped and infused by my identity as a mixed-blood.

 But I never planned to write about my journey though motherhood.
 It began with a single essay in 1984 after I adopted my son from Korea, and then editors began inviting me to write essays and feature articles, and my readership grew.
+I'm well into grandmotherhood now, and I'm leaving a trail of my motherhood footprints behind.

 When I began assembling a collection of my essays to include here, I found that each one begged for revision.
 A number of my feature articles were too magazine-y in tone and needed to be reshaped into essay.
+Other pieces, when further examined with my poet’s eye, had become too pretentious and gave off the full-bodied notion that as a mother I had things all figured out, which of course I don’t.

 I also contemplated my gloomy stories.
 Although I'm often remembered for difficulties I've faced, I want it to go down in history that there has also been great joy within my journey through motherhood.
 Today as a mother and grandmother my life in no way resembles what I had hoped for, or expected it to be, and yet I am deeply thankful for where this journey has led me.
 I also enjoy seeing how my perspective has evolved and changed over the past five decades.